kdanae89/kdanae89.github.io/README.md

 # Connect Four

-This Connect Four game was made using the following technologies:
+This Connect Four game was made using the following technologies *JavaScript
-  *JavaScript
   *JQuery
   *CSS